 Now, in the grand outlook in life I propose that the pop culture represents the rock star and we are represented by the music executives that automatically nod their heads in approval to whatever the rock star spits out.
 Alternatively, we can be the unbiased audience member who learns to think critically and independently from outside influence.
 The pop culture’s influence is massive.
 It is everywhere we go.
 Thanks to technology today the message from the modern culture is all encompassing.
 The message of the pop culture can be summed up by the mantra of pleasure seeking through money, power, and sex.
-According to the pop culture these four things need to be pursued with vigor.
+According to the pop culture these four things need to be pursued with intense vigor.
 When these things are the focal point, a person will reach personal fulfillment and utopia.
-I’m getting to the point where I now call bluff on this message.

 I was recently teaching a series on spiritual warfare in our modern culture.
 During my research in this series I discovered a few interesting facts.
 If the mantra of money, power, and pleasure works we should expect that people in the U.S. should be much happier than people in less developed countries.
 Obviously, people in this country have greater access to a better lifestyle where pleasure can be achieved than say Mexico.
 According to a One World Nations Report, Mexico is still considered a developing 3rd world country.
 Mexico still has this classification because of the quality of life, poverty and lack of advancement of infrastructure and technology while improving is not as strong as countries like the U.S. Certainly, the quality of life is better in the U.S. than Mexico.
 Also, the U.S. has a more modern way of life where the pop culture is more influential.
 Nevertheless, Mexico has a better depression and suicide rate than the U.S. In a recent article titled Richer Countries Have Higher Depression Rates, WebMD notes that the depression rate in the U.S. is 19% while the depression rate in Mexico is 8%.
 Also, the suicide rate in the U.S. is 10% while the suicide rate in Mexico is 3%.